Walter the Softy: Personal life

 The Beano had a notable generation jump with the Dennis the Menace and Minnie the Minx series after Dennis' parents changed into new designs, and his father was revealed as the original Dennis three years later.
 Despite this, Walter still lives with his mother and father, and his pets.
 In his original characterisation, a girl named Priscilla made a one-issue appearance and Dennis refers to her as Walter's sister, but she has not appeared since.
-The 1996 cartoon revealed he had an uncle who was a barber named Slasher obsessed with Dennis' hair.
-Walter's parents were always characterised as a wealthy couple who spoil their son, but Walter's post-2012 reincarnation shows his father, Wilbur, as the prideful, smug mayor of Beanotown, who was once Dennis' father's bullying target when they were children (implying that Wilbur was the original Walter who has now toughened up somewhat).
+In the 1996 cartoon, it was revealed Walter had an uncle who was a barber named Slasher obsessed with Dennis' hair.
+Walter's parents were always characterised as a wealthy couple who spoil their son, but Walter's post-2012 reincarnation shows his father, Wilbur, as the prideful, smug mayor of Beanotown, who was once Dennis' father's bullying target when they were children.

 Walter is friends with other schoolboys who are as hardworking and unmanly like him, with similar hobbies.
-Originally, he had two: Algernon Scott "Scotty" (formerly "Spotty") Perkins and Bertram James "Bertie" Blenkinsop, but the magazine and children's cartoons have also introduced "Sweet" William, Jeremy Snodgrass, "Softy" Matthew and "Nervous" Rex.
-His girlfriend Matilda was a short-tempered redhead with a lisp who notably appeared in the 1996 cartoon; Walter was devoted to her to the point of implications that she bossed him around.
+Originally, he had two friends; Spotty Perkins and Bertie Blenkinsop, but the magazine and children's cartoons have also been introduced.
+His girlfriend, Matilda, was a short-tempered redhead with a lisp who notably appeared in the 1996 cartoon; Walter was devoted to her to the point of implications she bossed him around.

 Relationship with Dennis

-From Walter's debut, he and Dennis the Menace have been enemies.
+From his debut, Walter and Dennis the Menace have been enemies.
 Walter's nerdiness, as well as his hobbies, led to his nickname "Walter the Softy" (and his friends collectively dubbed "The Softies"), and often offends Dennis and Gnasher by his presence alone.
 Despite the tension and violence, Dennis has turned to Walter in desperation, such as when Gnasher disappeared for six issues in 1986, finding Gnipper's long-lost sisters when the puppy had been poisoned, helping Rasher win a pig race, and trying to save Dennis's favourite tree.
 They once find out the two are distant cousins, but it has only been mentioned once.